 Watch your words!

-“What are you worried for, just be positive”, “but you have a healthy baby”, “don’t worry about things it will be ok”, or “try to relax” are some of the things we may be tempted to say to someone with PTSD.
+“What are you worried for”, “just be positive”, “but you have a healthy baby”, “don’t worry about things it will be ok”, or “try to relax” are some of the things we may be tempted to say to someone with PTSD.
 But these comments can do more damage than good.
 If all it took was to ‘try and relax’ then think how easy it would be to recover!

 A person with PTSD may need to talk about the traumatic event over and over again.
 This is part of the healing process, so avoid telling your loved one to stop dwelling on the past and move on.
-Some of the things your loved one tells you may be very hard to listen to, especially if you are were present or are struggling too.
+Some of the things your loved one tells you may be very hard to listen to, especially if you were present or are struggling too.
 But it’s important to respect their feelings and reactions, if you are disapproving, horrified, or judgmental, or dismiss or downplay their feelings they are unlikely to open up to you again.
 Encouragement, acknowledgement, commendation and reassurance will offer much needed support in even the darkest of times.

-It maybe that your loved one says they do not want help.
+Sometimes your loved one says they do not want help.
 Why?

 - They may be afraid of losing control